SteveAmor/mars-server/README.md

 ## Background image

-Download a background image, name if MarsBackground.png and put it in the directory with index.html.
+Download a background image, name it MarsBackground.png and put it in the directory with index.html.

 ## Battery monitor

 You will need an AnalogZero board and a potential divider (Vin is the main battery. i.e. 12v).

-Vin--10k--+--3.3k--GND
-          |
-          A1
+The code uses input A1.

+Vin--10k--A1--3.3k--GND

 Connect a buzzer to GPIO13